Belloche/DraftShare/Journal.md

 5-8-21

 Tests don't pass but I'm adding to the stylings and html to make DraftShare pass the axe tests for accessibility.

+5-9-21

+I have renamed my test class for Drafts to DraftTests and it passes with 90% coverage, and I have also created a UserTests class that has 83% coverage.
+I would have more but yesterday and today I have work at 1 to 10 so I have to stop now.